tseemann-dk/Xodium/README.md

 Includes support for Windows Desktop, UWP, Xamarin, iOS and Android.

 ## Xodium.Productivity
 The productivity category of Xodium enables unified access to various personal and work related features like calendars, e-mails, notes, contacts, documents and more.
-The library provides implementations of these features for Microsft Office 365, Apple iCloud and Google Services.
+The library provides implementations of these features for Microsoft Office 365, Apple iCloud and Google Services.

 In addition, the library contains a content management API focused on managing the internal structure of hierarchical documents by enabling manipulation of the document structure in an immutable fashion.